-Donald Trump announced on March 23, 2026, that the United States would postpone military strikes against Iranian energy targets to allow space for high-level diplomatic negotiations.
+Donald Trump announced that week, that the United States would postpone military strikes against Iranian energy targets to allow space for high-level diplomatic negotiations.
 This decision specifically delays planned aerial attacks on power plants and civilian infrastructure that military analysts expected to start within hours.
 While the White House presented the move as a diplomatic off-ramp, officials in Tehran quickly dismissed the characterization of the ongoing dialogue.
-Iranian state media described the postponement as a tactical maneuver designed to manipulate global financial markets rather than a sincere effort at de-escalation.
-Military commanders had reportedly finalized targets across several Iranian provinces before the stand-down order arrived at Central Command.
+The stand-down order left the military posture unresolved.
+By March 13, 2026, military commanders had reportedly finalized targets across several Iranian provinces before the stand-down order arrived at Central Command.

 Iranian Leadership Rejects Claims of Productive Talks